"

 • Aesthetic Needs: The school expanded its arts and music programs, offering theater, dance, visual arts, and digital media courses.

-• Self-Actualization: With foundational needs met, students were more engaged in creative and higher-order thinking activities.
+• Self-Actualization: Students were engaged in creative and higher-order thinking activities.
 Project-based learning and student-led initiatives empowered them to explore their interests and develop problem-solving skills.

-• Transcendence: The school created a Global Citizenship Initiative, where students explored humanitarian efforts, sustainability projects, and social justice movements on a broader scale.
+• Transcendence: The school created a Global Citizenship Initiative, where students explored humanitarian efforts, sustainability projects, and social justice movements.

 Outcome